AntonRagot/MachineLearning2019/project2/README.md

 We support the following models:  CNN, CNN_GRU, LR, SVC, TREE, BAYES.

 `python run.py -r`: only for our best model (CNN) or CNN_GRU.
 Retrain the full model with all the parameters already set.
+Note that this will take a wrong time, and probably will not reproduce the exact model everytime.

 If you have any doubt, use `python run.py -h` to obtain help.

-## Test yourself!
+## Test yourself !

 Feel free to run the file `human_classifier.py` to try classifying random tweets to positive or negative.
 Compare your accuracy to ours and the one from our model.
 You will see that it is not a trivial task.